-Different satellites carry different sensors and therefore they vary in provided services.
+Different satellites carry different sensors - therefore, they vary in provided services.
 The well known value is a spatial resolution, which refers to the size of one pixel on the ground.
 It can be increased by pansharpening, a technique of merging high-resolution panchromatic (grayscale) with low-resolution colored images.
-But satellites with high-resolution cameras cover just small areas and therefore they have long revisit time, which is a crucial aspect for some types of analysis.
+Satellites with high-resolution cameras cover just small areas and they have a long revisit time, which is a crucial aspect for some types of analysis.
 Some projects require data in other spectral bands, such as infrared for NDVI application for agriculture.
 The data also vary in level of processing: from raw sensor data to calibrated images with correct location information.
-MapTiler helps to turn an image into final zoomable map.
+MapTiler helps to turn an image into the final zoomable map.

 Download the imagery

-In the Search criteria, define your area of interest either by looking up for an address or by defining a polygon.
-This can be done simply by clicking on the map or by uploading an shapefile or KML file.
+In the Search criteria, define your area of interest either by looking up an address or by defining a polygon.
+This can be done simply by clicking on the map or by uploading a shapefile or KML file.
 You can also restrict your search by date.
-In Data Sets tab, you can select required satellites.
+In the Data Sets tab, you can select the required satellites.
 In your case, Sentinel-2 and Landsat 8 are the correct option.
 In Additional criteria, you can impose extra limitations like cloud coverage.
-Finally, Results shows you founded images and you can switch between results from selected satellites.
-Each result has a preview and for logged users also download option.
+Finally, the Results tab shows founded images, and you can switch between results from selected satellites.
+Each entry has a preview and, for logged users, also a download option.

-By draging and droping images into MapTiler, setting a few parameters and rendering you can get output in the form of an online map.
-This can be uploaded to cloud services like Amazon S3 or Google Cloud, but also to your own servers or integrated into your application.Download MapTiler
+By dragging and dropping images into MapTiler Desktop and setting a few parameters, you can get output in the form of an online map.
+This can be uploaded to cloud services like MapTiler Cloud, Amazon S3, Microsoft Azure, or Google Cloud, and to your own servers or integrated into your application.Download MapTiler Desktop

 Windows | Mac | Linux